Talent transformation is made possible with the advancements in talent technology, but it’s a mistake to let technology drive that change.

 In other words, companies might be prompted to think about personalized candidate experiences at scale because they learn that they are possible, so at least in part, Mankins is right in the sense that companies need to adapt their workforce plans to what is made possible by technology.

 What this means for TA leaders is that they need to stay informed on the innovations happening in their field to know when something they thought impossible before is now possible and probably even easy.
-Ideally, they will look at these innovation with an already well-formed idea of what process they hope to build, as opposed to building a recruiting process around new tech on the market.
+Ideally, they will look at these innovations with an already well-formed idea of what process they hope to build, as opposed to building a recruiting process around new tech on the market.

 A clear picture of the end result